schemenauero/kleen-js/README.md

 ```

 # Documentation
 Functions are split into two types: core and utilities.
-Core functions tranform strings in customizable ways.
+Core functions transform strings in customizable ways.
 Utility functions are built with core functions and transform the strings in concrete ways.

 Core Functions